arbor-sim/arbor/doc/contrib/index.rst

 Other contributions
 -------------------

+We try to collect models scientists have built in our `contributor space <https://github.com/arbor-contrib/>`_.
+In addition to the tutorials, browsing these models should give you a good idea of what's possible with Arbor and find get in contact with other Arbor users.

 We're always happy to hear about Arbor being used!
 Have you used Arbor to create a model?
 Have you used Arbor in a publication?
 Do you have a workflow or tool that involves Arbor?